Junoon (1992 film): Plot

 Bhaskar offers to bring the car around so that they can leave for safety.
 He takes a firebrand from the inferno and heads towards the car.
 Unbeknownst to them, Vikram is hiding inside the car lying in wait.
 He pulls Bhaskar inside the car and kills him as the group watches in horror.

 The group then approaches Harry asking for a way to kill Vikram and end the curse.
 Harry combs through ancient manuscripts and finds a way that involves locating an ancient temple within the mountains that contains an enchanted dagger that can kill the beast and end the curse.
 As soon as they leave for the mountain, Vikram approaches Harry.
 Harry attempts to kill Vikram with his gun, but discovers that normal weapons have no effect on him.
 Vikram, in his human form, proceeds to kill Harry, but manages to learn about the dagger and that Ravi, Nita and Bheema are on their way to find this dagger.

 At the mountain, the group locates a cave.
 Bheema is too scared to enter the cave and opts to stay out and wait.
 After a while, Vikram reaches the mountain and promises to spare Bheema if he reveals the location of the cave to him.
 When Bheema points towards the cave, Vikram throws him over the mountain and heads towards the cave.

 Within the cave, Ravi and Nita are dismayed to discover that there is not one but a row of daggers, only one of which is the right dagger.
 They read through the manuscript that was given to them by Harry and discover that the setting sun will point towards the right dagger.
-At sunset, a magical ray enters the cave and enlightens the enchanted dagger.
+At sunset, a ray enters the cave and magically enlightens the enchanted dagger.
 Ravi is overjoyed to see the dagger, but when he claims it, he discovers that Vikram has entered the cave and taken Nita hostage.
-Vikram offers to exchange Nita with Ravi for the dagger and Ravi agrees to it, but tricks Vikram and a fight ensues.
+Vikram offers to exchange Nita for the dagger and Ravi agrees to it, but tricks Vikram and a fight ensues.
 The curse has made Vikram so strong that even in his human form he bests Ravi, but is interrupted before he can finish Ravi when the moon rises.
 While he is transforming into the tiger, Ravi gets the time to look for the dagger, but is unable to find it due to the mist in the cave.
 Just before Vikram can finish transforming and kill Ravi, Nita manages to find the dagger and tosses it to Ravi who stabs Vikram with it.
-This ends the curse as well as killing Vikram, thus bringing to an end the "Junoon" of the curse.
+This ends the curse as well as Vikram's life, thus bringing to an end the "Junoon" of the curse.